-Currently the head coach of the University of South Florida’s football team, Strong has coached at Texas, Louisville and at Florida during the 2000s.
-He joined UF’s coaching staff as a graduate assistant in 1983 after he played defensive back at Central Arkansas.
+The former head coach of the University of South Florida's football team, Strong has also coached at Texas, Louisville and at Florida during the 2000s.
+He joined UF's coaching staff as a graduate assistant in 1983 after he played defensive back at Central Arkansas.

 Fun fact: First recruited as a quarterback, Collinsworth holds the NCAA record for longest touchdown pass, a 99-yard toss to Derrick Gaffney in 1977.